helge17/tuxguitar/INSTALL.md

 ```

 This will copy the files to c:\tuxguitar on your Windows machine, adjust the /mnt/ folder as you wish.
 From there, you can simply launch TuxGuitar from your Windows machine by launching the exe in this folder.

+## Troubleshooting

+There may be some cases where the build fails.
+Just a few examples (not exhaustive list):
+- TuxGuitar sources have been placed in a folder whose absolute path contains non-ASCII characters
+- During development of a feature some unit tests are broken
+- other configuration-specific issues

+In these cases it is possible to build TuxGuitar without running the unit tests.
+This can be done by adding a flag `-DskipTests` to the build command:
+`$ mvn -e clean verify -P native-modules -DskipTests`

+Note that disabling unit tests is **not recommended**.